MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 First, we created particle positions around the center point of the experience at startup.
 We distributed the particles more densely around the center and less so in the distance.
 We pre-sorted all particles from the center to the back, so the closest particles rendered first.

 A compute shader sampled the cloud info texture to position each particle at a correct height, and color it based on density.

-We used [DrawProcedural](https://docs.unity3d.com/ScriptReference/Graphics.DrawProcedural.html) to render a quad per particle, allowing the particle data to always stay on the GPU.

 Each particle contained both a height and a radius.
 The height was based on the cloud data sampled from the cloud info texture.
 The radius was based on the initial distribution, which calculated and stored the horizontal distance to its closest neighbor.

+We used [DrawProcedural](https://docs.unity3d.com/ScriptReference/Graphics.DrawProcedural.html) to render a quad per particle.
 The quads used this data to orient themselves, angled by the height.
 When users look at a particle horizontally, it shows the height.
 When users look at the particle top-down, the area between it and its neighbors is covered.

 ![Diagram that shows particle shape and coverage.](images/particle-shape-700px.png)